lc-soft/LCUI/README.md

    - Explore and experiment new GUI development way
    - Let other developers share about how to write better code
-   - Leave a proof of existence in the world
-   - Get more better jobs and make more money
+   - Make it easier for me to find better jobs to make more money
    - Pass the time

 1. **Is this a browser kernel?
 Or a development library like Electron that integrates the browser environment?**

     No, you can think of it as a traditional GUI development library that applied some Web technologies.

+1. **What do I need to pay attention to if I'm going to use it?**

+    We recommend that your project meet the following requirements:

+    - The user interface is simple and does not require advanced features such as tables, animations, and transformations.
+    - The code design is reasonable, and the core function code and UI logic code are independent of each other.
+Even if you find that the requirements are not met after using LCUI, you can easily migrate to other GUI libraries.

 1. **Why do I choose the LCUI instead of Electron?**

-    In contrast to fully functional Electron, these features of lcui, such as small binary file size and low memory usage, are not worth mentioning, except for technical research and share, you have no reason to use LCUI.
+    In contrast to fully functional Electron, these features of LCUI, such as small binary file size and low memory usage, are not worth mentioning, except for technical research and share, you have no reason to use LCUI.

 1. **Is it the same as writing a web page?**